 3. DIY your own custom fittings

-Built-in structures look expensive, but it’s a look you can create yourself.
+Built-in structures look expensive, but it’s a look you can easily create yourself.
 Head to Ikea and invest in a few Billy bookcases to fill an entire wall.
 Use a height extension and take it to the ceiling.

 4. Replace tired cushions and worn towels

-Think about the luxury items you’ll find in an expensive hotel, like plump cushions and immaculate towels.
+Think about the luxury items you’ll find in an expensive boutique hotel, like plump cushions and immaculate plush towels.
 “Proudly display crisp white, fluffy towels like the kind you would find in a fancy hotel or spa,” says Drew Henry, founder of design firm Design Dudes.
 “This will immediately trigger a feeling for your guests, and they will have a more luxurious feeling towards the space.”

 5. Replace fixtures